 Here’s the step-by-step guide:

 STEP 1: Apply

 The biggest difference between gel and oil cleansers?
 Skip the water to start.

 Apply a few pumps of the product onto dry hands and spread the oil onto your dry face using circular movements.

 STEP 2: Extend

-You can skip this step if you’ve skipped eye makeup for the day.
+You can skip this step if you’ve foregone eye makeup for the day.
 But if you’re sporting a smoky eye, follow our lead!
 Keeping eyes closed, use your fingertips and gently rub top to bottom over lids and lashes — lifting and loosening stubborn eye makeup.

 Moisten the skin with lukewarm water.
 If you’re using an oil-to-milk formula like Isdinceutics Essential Cleansing, massage the oil into a soothing emulsion.